WKYT-TV: News operation

 By the mid-1970s, WKYT-TV already held the market-wide lead in news, narrowly edging out WLEX-TV.
-However, the introduction of the market's first 60-minute early-evening newscast marked a milestone and led to the station widening its lead. from the mid-1970s to the mid-2000s it was the consistent ratings leader in Lexington television news, with ratings that at times matched WLEX and WTVQ combined.
+However, the introduction of the market's first 60-minute early-evening newscast marked a milestone and led to the station widening its lead.
+From the mid-1970s to the mid-2000s, it was the consistent ratings leader in Lexington television news, with ratings that at times matched WLEX and WTVQ combined.
 As a result, when WLEX passed WKYT in 2004 after a multi-year rebuild of its news department, it was front-page news; however, WKYT management asserted that the combination of WKYT and WYMT still garnered more viewers.

 In 1995, WKYT began a production commitment with WDKY-TV, the city's Fox affiliate, to produce a 10 p.m. newscast.
 WKYT supplied all of the talent except co-anchor Marvin Bartlett, an employee of WDKY.
 Within two years, the newscast, which WDKY paid channel 27 to produce, made money.
 On March 12, 2007, WDKY began airing an hour of news on weekday mornings at 7 a.m., also produced by WKYT.
 This relationship ended in January 2022, when new WDKY owner Nexstar Media Group opted to staff its own newsroom.

 Even as WKYT has expanded news programming in the 2010s and early 2020s, it has increasingly contended with WLEX in news ratings while WTVQ has remained a distant third.
 In 2012, the station added weekend morning newscasts, followed by a new 4 p.m. news hour in 2013.
 By 2014, WLEX was winning again in the immediate Lexington area, though WKYT still had an advantage in the rural areas surrounding Lexington.
 WKYT responded to competition with a brand refresh, including dropping its longtime 27 NewsFirst brand for WKYT News.

 Non-news programming

 In addition to its local news, WKYT produces several non-news programs, including the weekly news interview program Kentucky Newsmakers and weekday lifestyle program Everyday Kentucky.

 Since 2003, WKYT has produced the weekly Scholastic Ball Report program during the Kentucky high school basketball season.
 It airs on WKYT's CW subchannel, WYMT, and WBKO in Bowling Green.

+Starting in 2024, WKYT's CW subchannel became an affiliate of the Indiana Fever television network, carrying 17 games in that season.
+Some 2025 games have also been seen on WKYT 27.4.

+As part of a group-wide deal with WXIX-TV, The CW Lexington also started simulcasting select Cincinnati Reds games with FanDuel Sports Network Ohio.
+Coverage includes the network's Reds Live pregame and postgame shows.